KENTANNOS - May You Live by a Hundred

 I visited many elderly people in Nicoya and Sardinia and Okinawa.
 This was how I met the protagonists of my documentary.
 I came to love them and made up my mind to create a film that focuses on their stories, families and communities.
 I think of longevity as a result of a series of family and other social interactions.
 For me, long-lived people are the key that opens the door in all of us to another way of living and conceiving our relationships.
 That is what this documentary proposes: to offer a chance to see that there are many ways to live, ways that can lead to rich, healthy, lucid old age”.
 Víctor Cruz

-Visions du Réel 2019 - Grand Angle 2018 – Trieste Film Festival: HBO Europe Award 2016 – When East Meets West: Best Pitch Award
+Biografilm Festival 2019 - Contemporary Lives Visions du Réel 2019 - Grand Angle 2018 – Last Stop Trieste: HBO Europe Award 2016 – When East Meets West: Best Pitch Award